Mohamad Norza Zakaria

-Tan Sri Dato' Sri Mohamad Norza Zakaria (born in 1966) is a Malaysian sports administrator and chartered accountant.
+Mohamad Norza bin Zakaria (born in 1966) is a Malaysian sports administrator and chartered accountant.
 He is a fellow of CPA Australia.
 He is the President of Olympic Council of Malaysia (OCM) and also the President of Commonwealth Games Association of Malaysia.
 He served as the 12th President of the Badminton Association of Malaysia (BAM) from April 2017 to August 2024.

 He participated in sports administration when he was first elected as the President of the Kuala Lumpur Badminton Association in 2010.
 He later became the President of Badminton Association of Malaysia (BAM) in 2017, a post he held until 24 August 2024.

 During his leadership at BAM, Malaysian won its first World Championship title in badminton through the Men's Doubles pair of Aaron Chia and Soh Wooi Yik.
 Another highlight was the emergence of women's doubles pair Pearly Tan and Thinaah Muralitharan who created history by becoming the first Malaysian women's doubles pair to win the French Open title since its inception in 1908.

 Norza is a board member of National Sports Council (NSC) and Chairman of Audit Committee of NSC since 2018.
-In search of Malaysia's first ever Olympic Gold medal, Sports Minister Hannah Yeoh established a Road to Gold (RTG) Committee to boost athletes' performance win gold medals at the 2024 and the 2028 Olympics.
-Together with the Honorable Sports Minister, Norza co-chairs the Committee.
+In search of Malaysia's first ever Olympic gold medal, Sports Minister Hannah Yeoh established a Road to Gold (RTG) Committee to boost athletes' performance win gold medals at the 2024 and the 2028 Olympics.
+Together with the Honorable Sports Minister, Norza co-chairs the committee.

 On 8 September 2024, Norza was officially elected as the Vice President of the Olympic Council of Asia (OCA) for Southeast Asia.
-He won the post unopposed for the 2024-2028 term at the OCA General Assembly in New Delhi, India.
+He won the post unopposed for the 2024–2028 term at the OCA General Assembly in New Delhi, India.

 Norza's record of delivery historic milestones while strengthening badminton's foundations was recognised at the international level when he was elected as a BWF Council member on 26 April 2025 at the 80th BWF Annual General Meeting held in Xiamen, China PR.

 On 22 October 2025, Norza was appointed as the Chair of the Ethics Commission of the Islamic Solidarity Sports Association (ISSA), an international sports organisation operating under the Organization of Islamic Cooperation (OIC).
 The appointment, endorsed by HRH Prince Abdulaziz Bin Turki Al-Faisal, President of ISSA and Saudi Minister of Sport, entrusts him with leading the newly established commission responsible for promoting ethical governance and integrity across the Islamic Sports Movement and the Islamic Solidarity Games.